 Our team is regularly washing hands as well as disinfecting high-traffic areas (door handles, rooms, iPads, computers, etc.) multiple times a day.

-- We are requiring patients and guests to wear face mask/coverings upon entering an AffDerm establishment.
+- We are requiring face masks/coverings for all patients, staff, and guests upon entering an AffDerm establishment.

-- We are asking those that arrive to AffDerm without a face covering to reschedule their appointments.
+- We are asking those that arrive to AffDerm without an approved face covering to reschedule their appointments.

 - We are checking the temperatures and personal health of our patients at the door.